nextflow-io/training/docs/nf_template/3_create.md

 Automated workflows are an important part of the nf-core pipeline template.

-By default, the template comes with several automated tests that utilize GitHub Actions, each of which are configured in the `.github/workflows` folder.
-Brief descriptions about each test and file are outlined below:
+By default, the template comes with several automated tests that utilize GitHub Actions, each of which are configured in the `.github/workflows` folder:

--   `branch.yml` (_Configured for nf-core repo only_)
-    -   Sets the branch protection for the nf-core repository
+-   `branch.yml`: Sets the branch protection for the nf-core repository
--   `ci.yml` (_Configured for all pipelines_)
-    -   Run small pipeline tests with the small test datasets
+-   `ci.yml`: Run small pipeline tests with the small test datasets
--   `clean-up.yml` (_Configured for nf-core repo only_)
-    -   Automated testing for stale and closed GitHub issues and PRs in nf-core repo
+-   `clean-up.yml`: Automated testing for stale and closed GitHub issues and PRs in nf-core repo
--   `download_pipeline.yml` (_Configured for nf-core repo only_)
-    -   Test a pipeline download with `nf-core download`.
+-   `download_pipeline.yml`: Test a pipeline download with `nf-core download`.
--   `fix-linting.yml` (_Configured for nf-core repo only_)
-    -   Fix linting by adding a comment to a PR
+-   `fix-linting.yml`: Fix linting by adding a comment to a PR
--   `linting_comment.yml` (_Configured for nf-core repo only_)
-    -   Triggered after the linting action and posts an automated comment to the PR, even if the PR is coming from a fork
+-   `linting_comment.yml`: Triggered after the linting action and posts an automated comment to the PR, even if the PR is coming from a fork
--   `linting.yml` (_Configured for all pipelines_)
-    -   Triggered on pushes and PRs to the repository and runs `nf-core lint` and markdown lint tests to ensure that the code meets the nf-core guidelines
+-   `linting.yml`: Triggered on pushes and PRs to the repository and runs `nf-core lint` and markdown lint tests to ensure that the code meets the nf-core guidelines
--   `release-announcements.yml` (_Configured for nf-core repo only_)
-    -   Automatic release toot and tweet announcements for nf-core pipeline releases
+-   `release-announcements.yml`: Automatic release toot and tweet announcements for nf-core pipeline releases

 Notable, many of these tests are only configured for the nf-core repo.
 However, they can be modified for your repository or ignored if they are superfluous to your requirements.